yongjhih/pepk/README.md

-# PEPK - Export Encrypted Private Key Tool
+# PEPK - Play Encrypt Private Key

+pepk (Play Encrypt Private Key) is a tool for exporting private keys from a Java Keystore and encrypting them for transfer to Google Play as part of enrolling in App Signing by Google Play.

 ## About